joakim/bismark/README.md

 - Relatively easy to parse
 - Agnostic of output format and hypertext system

+(Some features can not be shown with GitHub Flavored Markdown.)

 ## Headings

 A heading line must start with 1–3 `#` characters and a space.